klonyyy/MCUViewer-docs/documentation/VariableViewer/VariableViewer.md

+(VariableViewer)=
 # Variable Viewer

-Variable Viewer module allows to visualize values of variables in real time.
-It uses the debug probe to sample memory under addresses read from *.elf file of your project.
-It's quick to set up and almost non-intrusive way of accessing MCU data.
-Variable Viewer module allows to both read and write variables values in realtime.
+The Variable Viewer module allows you to visualize the values of variables in real time.
+It uses the debug probe to sample memory at addresses read from the `*.elf` file of your project.
+It is quick to set up and provides an almost non-intrusive way of accessing MCU data.
+The Variable Viewer module allows you to both read and write variable values in real time.

 Variable Viewer window consists of five main parts: